halfzebra/create-elm-app/README.md

 * **No Lock-In:** You can “eject” to a custom setup at any time.
 Run a single command, and all the configuration and build dependencies will be moved directly into your project, so you can pick up right where you left off.

+## Contributing
+We would love to get you involved!
+Please check our [Contributing Guide](CONTRIBUTING.md) to get started!

 ## What is inside
 This tool contains a local installation of [elm-platform](https://github.com/elm-lang/elm-platform) and heavily relies on [webpack](https://github.com/webpack/webpack) in the build process.